 Overloaded circuits

 Overloaded circuits occur when too many devices strain a circuit.
 This causes a tripped circuit breaker, dimming lights, and outlets not working.
-Identify high-wattage appliances possibly overloading the circuit and unplug some.
+Identify high-wattage appliances that may be overloading the circuit and unplug some.
 Distribute appliances over additional circuits.
 Upgrade the electrical panel if circuits are constantly overloaded.

 Faulty wiring